ploigos/ploigos-step-runner/docs/end-to-end.md

 - `-s <step>` is the name of the step that will be executed
 - `-c psr.yml` is the path to the PSR configuration file for the application

-Create a Jenkinsfile containing the pipeline definition:
+Create a Jenkinsfile in both source code repos that contains the same pipeline
+definition:

 ```Jenkinsfile
 pipeline {